digikar99/alterschoolindia/Contribute.md

+You may want to let me know at shubhamayare@yahoo.co.in .
 Once you undertake a task in "Todo" list in projects, the task is to be moved to "In Progress" list, with a mention of your name.

 *************